 - Frequent Use: Up to 2 weeks

 - Heavy use: Between A month and a half to 3 months

 As you can see, for stoners who smoke on the regular, these types of tests are legitimately unfair.
 Firstly we need to understand that the “presence” of a drug doesn’t mean that you are “currently under the influence”.
 In addition, Urine tests don’t test for THC but rather a THC metabolite called THC-COOH.
 If this metabolite is detected, then it means that a user’s body processed THC.
-Now come to think about it, do you really want a job where they’ll go to the lengths of testing your urine to see if you take drugs on your free time?
+Think about it, do you really want a job where they’ll go to the lengths of testing your urine?

 Other ways to test for THC

 Urine samples aren’t the only way to see if someone uses drugs or not.
 Another way to test for THC is through the saliva.
 Granted, the “half-life” of THC in your saliva is much shorter than the urine.
 These tests are typically used by the police for roadside checks and so forth (also totally unconstitutional but whatever).